New immigration enforcement operations underway in Los Angeles area

 Homan, who was on the ground in Chicago, maintained it was a “criminal operation.”

+In California, US immigration officers are operating under certain constraints their counterparts in other states may not face.
+This could impact the total number of people arrested in the current surge.

+The judge said immigration officers are barred from entering private property to attempt immigration enforcement efforts that are civil in nature.
+However, agents who have a criminal warrant for a suspect are still permitted to conduct arrests on private property.

-Last Monday, the border czar touted what he said is a record low number of border encounters – 229 over a 24-hour period – and said he will not be satisfied until “we eradicate” every criminal migrant.
+Last Monday, the border czar touted what he described as a record low number of border encounters – 229 over a 24-hour period – and said he will not be satisfied until “we eradicate” every criminal migrant.

 “Last count we got almost 600,000 illegal aliens in the United States with a criminal conviction, so I won’t be happy until we eradicate every one of those,” he told Fox News in an interview.